 Are Any Kitchenaid Bowls Microwave-Safe?

 If you buy a Kitchenaid mixer, you will notice that the appliance comes with a glass or stainless steel mixing bowl.
-Is either of these microwave-safe?
+Is either of this microwave-safe?

 Well, right off the bat, we can say that the stainless steel Kitchenaid mixing bowl is not microwave-safe.
 Like any other stainless steel tool, the gadget will create sparks in the microwave – a potential fire hazard you don’t want to engage in.